stuffrabbit/SwiftCoAP/README.md

 SwiftCoAP
 =====

 This project is an implementation of the "Constrained Application Protocol" (CoAP - RFC 7252) in Swift.
-It is intended for Clients and Servers (coming soon).
+It is intended for Clients and Servers.
 This implementation provides the standard CoAP features (including Caching) along with the extensions:

 * Observe